thawkins/rCandle/README.md

 ## Status

 This project is currently in **active development** with substantial core functionality complete.
-Development is approximately **80% complete** with the application being in a **near-functional state** pending resolution of a UI interaction issue.
+Development is approximately **85% complete** with the application now in a **fully functional state** ready for hardware integration testing.
+All major blocking issues including compilation errors and UI interaction problems have been resolved.

 ### ✅ Completed Components